-- Proof of income or employment is required for the VA refinance Cash Out and is usually verified through pay check stubs from the last 30 days.
+- Proof of income or employment is required for the VA cash-out refinance and is usually verified through pay stubs from the last 30 days.

 - Minimum credit score requirements vary from lender to lender with most requiring a credit score of 640 or higher.
 However, the Department of Veterans Affairs itself does not set any limits.
-At Low VA Rates, we follow this same standard and will consider any applicant with any credit score.
+At Low VA Rates, we normally follow this same standard.

-- With the VA Cash Out refinance loan, your lender will order a property appraisal, which will determine the value of your house and property.
+- With the VA cash-out refinance loan, your lender will order a property appraisal, which will determine the value of your house and property.
 This will also determine the amount of your loan.
-The Cash Out VA refinance allows you to finance up to 100 percent of the property value.
+The cash-out VA refinance allows you to finance up to 100% of the property value (minus any closing costs you want to roll into the loan).
 Though you can definitely borrow less than this amount for whatever fits your needs.

 Making the Decision and Applying